janzheng/zeee/readme.md

 ## Products for a Purpose

-zeee.co designs and builds technology to further creative, nonprofit, research, and health tech endeavors.
+zeee.co designs and builds technology to further endeavors in creative, nonprofit, research, and health technology.

-This is the stuff for the main site.
+This is the all the code for the main site.

 Feel free to fork.